raystack/dagger/docs/guides/monitoring.md

 #### Checkpointing

-To make state fault-tolerant, Flink needs to checkpoint the state.
+To make the state fault-tolerant, Flink needs to checkpoint the state.
 Checkpoints allow Flink to recover state and positions in the streams to give the application the same semantics as a failure-free execution.
 A Dagger job periodically checkpoints to a GCS bucket.
 This section has all the checkpointing details.
 `Number of checkpoints` total of checkpoints triggered since the Dagger has been started.

 `Number of failed checkpoints` total number of failed checkpoints since the Dagger started.
 If the failed checkpoint number is high, the Dagger would also restart.